 In its earlier years, the Guild was very powerful, but by the reign of King Robert Baratheon the Guild's abilities and influence are greatly diminished.
 Now only a few of the old order remain, there are few true pyromancers left.
 A full member of the Alchemists' Guild is called a wisdom.
 There are also apprentices and acolytes to assist them.
 The order is led by a Wisdom that bears the title of Grand Master.

-At the height of their power, Alchemists claimed the ability to transmute metals and create living creatures of flame.
+At the height of their power, alchemists claimed the ability to transmute metals and create living creatures of flame.
 In their later years, they still hint at possessing vast secret stores of knowledge - but the only skill they demonstrate is the creation of wildfire.

 Wildfire is a highly volatile liquid similar to napalm and Greek fire.
 Alchemists typically refer to it as the substance.
 Wildfire can be set aflame with the smallest spark, and sometimes even by the heat of sunlight.
 As it ages, it becomes even more volatile.
 Once wildfire is lit, it burns with green flames that are almost impossible to extinguish.
 Wildfire will seep into many materials, making them flammable as well.
 Great quantities of wildfire will combust with explosive force.
 It is typically commissioned for use as a weapon of war,